 Each member state is represented by a Senior Arctic Official (SAO), who is usually drawn from that country's foreign ministry.
 The SAOs hold meetings every six months.
 The Council convenes ministerial-level meetings every two years, at the end of each chairmanship, while the working groups meet more frequently.
 The Council has a two-year rotating chairmanship.
 In May 2013, Sweden passed the gavel to Canada.
-The United States will take over in 2015.
-The United States last held the chairmanship from 1998 to 2000.
+The United States took over the chairmanship on April 24, 2015.
+The United States previously held the chairmanship from 1998 to 2000.